 Quality control ensures efficacy, safety and quality of commercialized drugs.
 It concerns the raw materials (active ingredients and excipients), drug delivery systems as well as primary packaging, e.g., blisters or bottles.

-DSC and TGA check if a material didn´t change its properties during production or if there is a risk of changing its properties during storage and transport (water uptake, polymorphic modification, amorphous/crystalline phase, …) – and all that in line with 21 CFR Part 11 (data integrity).
+DSC and TGA check if a material didn´t change its properties during production or if there is a risk of changing its properties during storage and transport (water uptake, polymorphic modification, amorphous/crystalline phase, …); Rheometry takes care of the correct viscosity of semi-solid and liquid drug products – and all that in line with 21 CFR Part 11 (data integrity).

 We are currently working on a Handbook of "Thermal Analysis in Pharmaceutical Applications".

 Already now we would like to give you the opportunity of a reading sample.